Superstring Perturbation Theory Revisited: The Ramond Sector

 In terms of ghost fields $c$ and $\gamma$ that correspond to superconformal symmetries, a standard NS vertex operator is proportional to $c\delta(\gamma)$ (or equivalently $\delta(c)\delta(\gamma)$).
 By setting $c$ and $\gamma$ to zero at $z=0$, an insertion of this operator removes the symmetries $L_{-1}$ and $G_{-1/2}$.
 In a similar spirit, the operator that removes $L_{-1}$, $L_0$, and $G_{-1/2}$ is $c\partial c \delta(\gamma)$ (or $\delta(c)\delta(\partial c)\delta(\gamma)$).
 So if a Ramond sector vertex operator depends on the ghosts as $c\SSigma$, where $\SSigma$ is some vertex operator constructed from the $\beta\gamma$ system, we would like the OPE's to read

-(The symbol $\sim$ means that operator on the right is the leading operator appearing in the OPE; there is no claim about the $a$-dependence.)
+(The symbol $\sim$ means that the operator on the right is the leading operator appearing in the OPE; there is no claim about the $a$-dependence.
+In the present example, the higher order terms are BRST-trivial.)
 The non-trivial part of the OPE is

 Since $\delta(\gamma)$ has picture number $-1$, $\SSigma$ must have picture number $-1/2$.
 Thus we see in a slightly different way from before that if the vertex operators are supposed to naturally reflect the superconformal symmetry of the worldsheet, then the Ramond vertex operators should have picture number $-1/2$.